-"The Big Walk" is still a tough long walk through suburban and urban New Jersey ending in New York City organized by the FreeWalkers and in support of the East Coast Greenway.
+"The Big Walk" is a tough long walk through suburban and urban New Jersey ending in New York City organized by the FreeWalkers and in support of the East Coast Greenway.
 The Greenway staff also provide much appreciated SAG assistance along the way.

 2011 Big Walk Video